Apostolos-Daniel/toli-io-personal-website/content/_index.md

 Welcome to my website.
 My full name is Apostolis Daniel Apostolidis.
 Most people know me as **Toli**.

-I'm currently working as a **Head of Engineering Practice** specialising in everything **DevOps** and **Observability** at [cinch](https://www.cinch.co.uk), Manchester, UK.
+I'm currently on a small career break after working at [cinch](cinch.co.uk) for 3.5 years where I held several roles, with the last one being "Head of Engineering Practice".

 ## 💻 Software Engineering

 I love discovering what good, contemporary Engineering Practices look like.
-I have spent a decade as a Software Engineer, working across many software paradigms, stacks, and industries.
+I have spent more than a decade as a Software Engineer, working across many software paradigms, stacks, and industries.
 I have since discovered the power of empowering teams and organisations working together.

 ## 🗺️ Tech in the Community